 Paradise for textile lovers, if you only have time to visit one haberdashery make it Cloth House.
-The multi-sensory experience begins the moment you step inside and breath in the incense-filled air while your ears will prick up to the sounds of the international beats.
+The multi-sensory experience begins the moment you step inside.
+You’ll breath in the incense-filled air while your ears prick up to the sounds of the international beats.
 Cloth House has a global theme and will appeal to Gudrun girls like me, who love to travel.
 Natural fabrics like jute, paper and mudcloth are juxtaposed against pure silks and comfy Japanese linens.
 Against the backdrop of exposed walls you’ll find jars of buttons and bells, a chest of Indian trims and wooden printing blocks.
 If you want to give your own craft space at home a Cloth House makeover, then their fragrant incense cones are also for sale.

 47 Berwick Street, W1F 8SJ.